bhskr44/bhskr44/README.md

 - 👩‍💻 I’m currently a freelancher working remotely with the collaboration of various others from diffrent country and thereby creating a multicultural environment.

-- 🌱 I’m currently working on a project where ou would be able to find and post properties for rent.
+- 🌱 I’m currently working on a project where you would be able to find and post properties for rent.

 - 💻 All **my projects** are available [here.](https://github.com/bhskr44?tab=repositories)